PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 In :ref:`Step 4 <VMCStep04>` I extract the amplitude of the thermal tide and apply a correction.

+.. _excludinglowphaseangleimages:

+**Excluding the low phase angle images**

 From the plots above, where I **include all the images** from the ingress and egress sections of the orbits, it looks like an anti-correlation between the VeRa-derived temperature at 70km altitude and the VMC_derived UV-brightness RFR exists, albeit not a very strong one.

-When I use the images with phase angles < 130˚ and number of points in the latitude-longitude boxes more then 20, which excludes the egress images that result in more uncertain UV-brightnesses, the results are:
+When I use the images with phase angles < 130˚ and number of points in the latitude-longitude boxes more then 20, which basically excludes the egress images, the results are:

 .. figure:: ../Temperature-UVBrightness-Project/VMC/Step03/plots_phase_angle_lt_130_min-points-latlonbox_20/RadianceFactorRatio_vs_Temperature_all_images.png